imgemp/untapped/README.rst

 Documentation
 -------------
-At the moment untapped primarily includes
+At the moment Untapped primarily includes

 * A semi^2-supervised deep generative model (^2 for unlabeled x and unlabeled y) equipped with training procedures for both variational inference and vanilla reconstruction error.
 Models M1, M2, and M12 from Kingma et. al are implemented.